Can you get addicted to Albuterol?

 Addiction vs. Dependence

-Addiction is a condition when a person starts to use a medication impulsively or nonstop without considering the negative health or social effects which might be linked with this behavior.
+Addiction is a condition when a person starts to use a medication impulsively or nonstop without considering the negative health or social effects which might be linked with this behaviour.

 You need to know that dependence is further divided into physical dependence and psychological dependence.
-Physical dependence is determined via the occurrence of withdrawal symptoms when you stop taking the medication.
+Physical reliance is determined via the occurrence of withdrawal symptoms when you stop taking the medication.

 On the other hand, psychological dependence takes place when a medicine turns out to be noticeable in your activities or thoughts.
 People suffering from psychological dependence can have a strong desire to use medication.